AMERICAN INTERNATIONAL UNIVERSALITY -BANGLADESH

 § Psychological issue - flight phobia.

-§ Greater concern on safety for incidents like - nine-eleven and disappearance of flight MH 370 and the recent incident of plane crash.
+concern on safety for incidents like - nine-eleven and disappearance of

 § A research shows that there is around 7% rise among the youth in considering travelling as favourite holiday activity.